LLM Gateway

 promptstringyesText prompt for the video

-sizestringnowidthxheight, limited to the supported Veo sizes
+sizestringnowidthxheight, limited to the sizes supported by the selected model and provider

-imageobjectnoOptional first frame for image-to-video generation
+imageobjectnoOptional first frame for image-to-video generation (see first/last frame inputs below)

-last_frameobjectnoOptional ending frame when image is provided
+last_frameobjectnoOptional ending frame when image is provided (see first/last frame inputs below)

 reference_imagesarraynoOne to three provider-specific image inputs